Digital Health Accreditation in the Netherlands

 Situation

-These insights led to a model of service for Good Thinking that is agile, responsive and hugely flexible.
-The elements of the service include using digital marketing to help reach people, a comprehensive self-assessment, clear urgent support information, support in finding offline support, a quiz to find personalised support and relatable helpful content.
+These insights led to a model of service for Good Thinking that is agile, responsive, and hugely flexible.
+The elements of the service include using digital marketing to help reach people, a comprehensive self-assessment, clear urgent support information, support in finding offline support, a quiz to find personalized support, and relatable helpful content.

-Alongside these elements, it was also identified the programme should feature NHS-approved, class-leading Apps that offer choice and a range of ways of improving mental health and well-being, that are based on best-evidence, are safe and secure, and are free for users to use.
-But the team realised that trust in digital health may be an obstacle to progress and that trust and confidence must be earned.
+Alongside these elements, it was also identified the program should feature NHS-approved, class-leading Apps that offer choice and a range of ways of improving mental health and well-being, that are based on the best evidence, are safe and secure, and are free for users to use.
+But the team realized that trust in digital health may be an obstacle to progress and that trust and confidence must be earned.

 To address the trust concerns, the products would need to be completely free, without any in-app purchases and they would need to be fully assessed for compliance with the latest regulations for safety.